 (In US Dollars unless otherwise stated)

-TORONTO, March 13, 2019 - Superior Gold Inc. ("Superior Gold" or the "Company") (TSXV:SGI) announced today its financial and operating results for the fourth quarter and year ended 2018.
-This release should be read in conjunction with the Company's Management Discussion and Analysis ("MD&A") and consolidated financial statements for the year ended December 31, 2018.
+TORONTO, May 12, 2020 - Superior Gold Inc. ("Superior Gold" or the "Company") (TSXV:SGI) announced today its financial and operating results for the first quarter 2020.
+This release should be read in conjunction with the Company's Management Discussion and Analysis ("MD&A") and consolidated financial statements for the year ended March 31, 2020.
 These documents will be posted on the Company's website at www.superior-gold.com and SEDAR at www.sedar.com.

 Summary of Financial and Operational Results: